flowingones/cargo/src/README.md

 can focus on developing awesome projects without getting bogged down by the lower-level details

-## How to use
+## How to use Cargo

-Create a `main.ts` file, import and call Cargos bootstrap function and add required routes to your Applications:
+Create a `app.ts` file, import and call Cargo's bootstrap function and add required routes to your Applications:

 ```ts